LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **method**
    Logtalk uses the terms *method* and *predicate* interchangeably.
    Predicates can be defined in objects (and categories).
-The value of *self* is implicit unlike in Python where it is the first parameter of any method.
+The value of *self* is implicit, unlike in Python where it is the first parameter of any method.

 **method resolution order**